Register your heavy vehicle in the NT

 You may also need to get a compliance check at a government vehicle inspection facility.

 You must have the following documents:

 - conditional registration - for special purpose vehicles

 - national heavy vehicle number plates application - if applicable

-- filled in R11 application to register a vehicle
+- completed R11 application to register a vehicle

 - evidence of identity and residency in the NT

 For joint owners and shared vehicles, you must also provide extra supporting documents.